tsawler/go-metal/engine/docs.md

 ```go
 func NewBatchTrainer(config cgo_bridge.TrainingConfig, batchSize int) (*BatchTrainer, error)
 ```
-NewBatchTrainer creates a new batch trainer
+NewBatchTrainer creates a new batch trainer DEPRECATED: Use NewModelTrainingEngineDynamic with proper layer specifications instead.
+This function is kept for backward compatibility but should not be used in new code.

 #### func  NewBatchTrainerConstantWeights